Finsbury Park: Regeneration

 Through the late 20th Century the park began to fall into a state of disrepair with most of the original features gone by the 1980s.
 This decline was worsened in 1986 when the then owner, Greater London Council, was wound up and ownership was passed on to Haringey Council, but without sufficient funding or a statutory obligation for the park's upkeep.

 A £5 million Heritage Lottery Fund Award, made in 2003, enabled significant renovations including cleaning the lake, building a new cafe and children's playground and resurfacing and repairing the tennis courts.
 The park now contains tennis courts, a running track, a softball field and many open spaces for various leisure activities.

 Facilities

 The park has a mixture of open ground, formal gardens, avenues of mature trees and an arboretum.
-There is also a lake, a children's play area, a cafe and an art exhibition space.
+There is also a lake home to many species of waterfowl, a children's play area, a cafe and an art exhibition space.
 Sports facilities in the park include football pitches, a cycling club, a bowling green, a skatepark, an athletics stadium, and tennis and basketball courts.
 Unusually for London, the park hosts two facilities for "American" sports: an American football field, home to the London Blitz, and diamonds for softball and baseball, home to the London Mets.

 The Parkland Walk provides a pedestrian and cycle route that links the park with Crouch Hill Park, Crouch End, and Highgate Underground station.